 Financial resources can be considered as funds used to achieve an objective.
-For an organisation to fulfill its mission, it must be effective and sustainable within its operational environment; and, financial resources are undoubtedly a key success factor.
+For an organisation to fulfil its mission, it must be effective and sustainable within its operational environment; and, financial resources are undoubtedly a key success factor.

 Donors and funders need to support CSOs to achieve their respective missions by providing a collaborative response to the organisational challenges in programming, capacity, and funding.
 These challenges often cripple rather than strengthen affected organisations.
 It is, therefore, necessary to push the thinking of CSOs, donors and governments to reflect and apply new approaches to ensure a sustainable future for CSOs.

 As concerned development actors, we must continually explore how CSOs in Sub-Saharan Africa can be empowered to face and adequately address the threat to their existence and relevance – hence, their sustainability.